Not sure what to eat in Istanbul, Turkey? Worry not.

 2. Turkish Coffee

-Turkish Coffee is arguably the most famous drink to come out of Turkey.
+One of the most famous things from Turkey is undoubtedly Turkish Coffee.
 However, surprisingly, it is not as popular as Turkish Tea.

 Turkish Coffee is quite unique in its making.
 It is brewed by boiling very fine ground coffee, all of which are left in the coffee when served.
 The leftover coffee grounds are sometimes used to tell fortunes, a practice called tasseography.